dreday966/react-hoverbox/README.md

 ### install
 #### npm i hoverbox -S

+### this is react component

 ### usage
-u can pass every prop as a value or function.When porp is function, this prop is calculate with this function.
+HoverBox is a div box that manage hover state, u can pass every prop as a value or function.When porp is function, this prop is calculate with this function.
 ```
+import React from 'react';
+import HoverBox from 'hoverbox';

 // dynamic children and fixed style
 <HoverBox
   style={{color: 'red'}}>